learn-co-curriculum/phase-0-the-dom-modifying-elements-lab/README.md

 element.appendChild(ul);
 ```

+You should now see the unordered list rendered on the page, and see the new
+elements in the "Elements" tab.

 Note that, each time we create a new element, we create a variable and save a
 reference to it.
 That makes it quite easy to make additional updates and to add
 it to the DOM using `appendChild`.

-Refresh the browser; you should now see the unordered list rendered on the page,
-and see the new elements in the "Elements" tab.

 ## Add Elements to the DOM via `innerHTML`